Spelkington/spelkington.github.io/content/notes/caveat-lector.md

 - To my knowledge, the things that I'm posting are accurate at the time that I write them down; and
 - If I learn something in the future that corrects something I've written in the past, I'll do my best to make corrections as I find mistakes.

 That said, I'm also just *some person on the internet*.
 I know some things pretty well and other things not-so-much, with a pretty vast in-between.
-By the very nature of [[digital-gardening-with-quartz|learning in public]], some things here will be straight-up wrong, if not at least not-as-correct-as-they-could-be.
+By the very nature of [[gardening|learning in public]], some things here will be straight-up wrong, if not at least not-as-correct-as-they-could-be.

 So, to you, I say: